FAR-Lab/Mobile_HRI_Lab_Hub/Final_Project_Proposal/Readme.md

 7. It is always good to prototype your design with cardboards first and then move to more rigid material (like plywood).
 This is also a good practice if you want to laser cut material.
 Try it with cardboards to test out shape and dimension.
 We don't have unlimited supply of plywood.

-8. The TAs posted some potential project candidates, platforms that want to be mobile robots, [here](https://canvas.cornell.edu/courses/51500/discussion_topics/554794).
-If your team wants to modify one of our existing candidates, please reply to the picture (one team per furniture).
+8. The TAs posted some potential project candidates, platforms that want to be mobile robots, on this [Miro board](https://miro.com/app/board/uXjVPh1cE7w=/?share_link_id=887226324090).
+If your team wants to modify one of our existing candidates, please put a sticky note on the picture with your neams (one team per furniture).
+Feel free to post new ideas and sketches on the Miro board to share with your peers.

 ## Example
 Here is a trash barrel robot we built last summer: